 While creating the strategic planning process for your organization, you will want to have these 5 areas outlined and ensure that everyone from the top down understands your strategy.

-You can see our walk through of the strategic planning process or download our strategic planning template to learn more:
+View our walk through of the strategic planning process or download our strategic planning template to learn more:

 Resource Based View – VRIN Model

 As the name suggests, the Resource Based View is a tool focused on the company and its resources/strengths to understand what is your competitive advantage.

 In other words: What are you doing better than your competitors and why is it valuable?